 Measures for residents

 - Debt Recovery was suspended until 30 June.
 We have now resumed debt recovery and are contacting customers who are in arrears with their payments for council tax, housing benefits overpayments or other debts.
 This initial stage will be to send “first” reminders to customers with overdue payments, but excluding customers who are in receipt of Council Tax Support (CTS).
 This will not only remind customers that they need to make payment, but it will also encourage customers who are experiencing problems to contact the Revenues team to discuss payments.
+We can also discuss whether you might be entitled to Council Tax Support, which will reduce your council tax bill.
 Customers who are facing financial hardship at the current time will be able to defer payments until later in the financial year if they contact firstname.lastname@example.org or call 01629 818222 to set up a payment arrangement.
 Setting up a payment arrangement and keeping to it will avoid potential additional costs.

 - We have a Housing Benefit Overpayment recovery officer, who is writing to residents who have an outstanding balance to settle.
 Customers with outstanding benefit overpayments are encouraged to contact Alison Hancock on her direct dial 01246 936397 or email her on email@example.com to make an arrangement to pay, discuss any problems preventing a payment or to request an invoice number to facilitate a payment.

 - Before deciding on the next steps for debt recovery, we will take account of the overall customer response to reminders.
-At the current time, we will not be passing cases to enforcement agents (bailiffs) or taking court action; though this will be reviewed in mid to late August.
+At the current time, we will not be passing cases to enforcement agents (bailiffs) or taking court action; though this will be reviewed in January.

 - The Council’s Council Tax Support (CTS) Scheme provides financial support to households with low incomes.
 We would encourage those who wish to make a claim to do so as soon as possible and we’ll be prioritising these claims to get support to eligible households as soon as we can.